axisrow/mychem3d/README.md

 Selection atoms
 1. molecule selection mode
-    double-click an atom, then use the mouse wheel to add neighboring atoms to the selection ctrl + double-click  - append/remove to/from selection enter or middle-button or double-click on selection - go to merge mode with selected atoms also "r" and "g" - go to merge mode with move and rotation
+    click an atom, then use the mouse wheel to add neighboring atoms to the selection ctrl + click  - append/remove to/from selection enter or middle-button or click on selection - go to merge mode with selected atoms also "r" and "g" - go to merge mode with move and rotation
     <delete> - delete selected
     ctrl + alt + s - save selected atoms